philliperod/notes/projectmanagement/tpm_glossary.md

 **A/B Test**: a method of comparing two versions of a webpage or app against each other to determine which one performs better.
 Often, an A/B test will give 50% of users experience “A” and the other 50% experience “B.” Product managers often help choose which variant is better (“A” or “B”) based on metric analysis.

+**API (Application Programming Interface)**: A product's API extends the functionality of the product to other parties.
+For instance, a Facebook API might allow other products (like Venmo) use Facebook log-in to authenticate users.

 **Beta Test**: trial phase of the product's launch.
 Usually scoped to a select group of early adopter users, and the product may still have bugs in it.

 **Bounce Rate**: percentage of visitors to a particular website who navigate away from the site after viewing only one page.